-As a way to balance her spiritual life, Rebecca is also a runner, hiker, biker and avid community-builder, spending time with friends and family as often as she can.
-In the past few years she has begun to grow organic vegetables and delights in cooking food harvested from her garden for her friends and family.
-She and her partner, Maggie, are parents of Shannon MacKenzie, their twelve year-old daughter.
+As a way to balance her spiritual life, she is also a runner, hiker, biker and avid community-builder, spending time with friends and family as often as she can.
+With her partner, Maggie, she is the parent of Shannon MacKenzie, their teenage child.

-D.Min, United Theological Seminary of the Twin Cities
+D.Min, United Theological Seminary of the Twin Cities, 2013